• Menu

 Be Evergreen

 When you’re creating your first piece of cornerstone content, build something that’s timeless.
 Obviously, business practices and technology change.
 Even if the specific features of your product(s) may evolve, your core offering probably won’t.
 For example, when we wrote our recent AdWords eBook we saw how much PPC has changed over the years.
 Interfaces evolve.
 Features were removed.
 We understand that what’s good advice now may not be useful by mid-2017.
 However, by reviewing at previously written articles on the subject, we picked out the principles behind any tactical advice.
-That’s what I mean by evergreen.evergreen
+That’s what I mean by evergreen.

 Inform and Educate